Dr. Cheryl Serr

 MCAP (Medi-Cal Access Program) that replaced most Blue Cross Aim policies- NO. Patients CANNOT be seen as a cash pay patient.

-CASH PAY – NO NEW PATIENTS.
+CASH PAY – Rarely and NO NEW PATIENTS.
 We are currently only accepting new patients who have an insurance for which we are an in-network, contracted provider.
 For long-standing existing patients who lose their insurance or switch to an insurance for which we are not a provider, please call the office.

-NOTE: For various reasons, patients who have insurance sometimes ask a doctor if they can “not to bill” the insurance, and be seen instead as cash pay patients.
+NOTE: For various reasons, patients who have insurance sometimes ask a doctor if they can “not bill” the insurance, and be seen instead as cash pay patients.
 If a doctor is a contracted provider with the insurance company, this is illegal.

 Cash-pay prices are not negotiable.
 Payment is due in full on the day of service.
 We do not do payment plans.
 We do not price-match.